Building Community | People First Language

 This has nothing to do with wishing Aaron was cured.
 This is not denying the “autistic” culture.
 This has nothing to do with “disability pride.”
 It has everything to do with survival.

-People First language reinforces the moral argument that people with severe disabilities are people and have a basic right to exist.
-A right to breathe, to be a member of the human race, to live with our families, go to neighborhood schools and community activities–rather than live in institutions.
 Check out Parallels in Time history of people with disabilities It is filled with the abuse of those basic human rights.
 The more we know about our history, the more we understand the need to protect our rights to “life, liberty and the pursuit of happiness.”
 This is a daily challenge as we fight for caring staff, decent living conditions, health care, opportunities to be safe and belong to our families and communities.
 There are many people who see only the disability–and think that means we don’t need the same care and support–we are not really citizens, not really human.

 Aaron is a “person” with wants, needs, likes and dislikes like everyone else.
 He is Aaron, that unique PERSON whom I love.
 He is Aaron a citizen with rights.